rik-org/firepilot/README.md

 ## License

-The Polyxia project belongs to Polytech Montpellier and is released under the MIT license.
+This project is released under the MIT license.
 Please see the [LICENSE](LICENSE) file for more information.